 Who are the dedicated scientists and researchers behind everything we do?

 We fund research into miscarriage, stillbirth and premature birth, and provide pregnancy health information to parents.
-We believe it is unacceptable that one in four women lose a baby during pregnancy and birth.
+We believe it is unacceptable that one in four women lose a baby during pregnancy or birth.
 We want every parent to have the best possible pregnancy outcomes and to take home happy, healthy babies.